skinnytwinvale/stocks-analysis/README.md

 # SUMMARY: Our Statement

-### 1. Detailed statement on the advantages and disadvantages of refactoring code in general**
+### 1. A Detailed statement on the Advantages and Disadvantages of Refactoring Code in General

 > Refactoring a code is very tedious work, you’ll have to take lots of small steps to achieve the result you want.
 Overall, it makes any dataset easier to read and comprehend.

-### 2. A detailed statement on the advantages and disadvantages of the original and refactored VBA script
+### 2. A Detailed Statement on the Advantages and Disadvantages of the Original and Refactored VBA Script

 #### Disadvantages